Skip to Content

 By Katie Lobosco and Annette Choi, CNN

-Washington (CNN) — If former President Donald Trump returns to the White House, tariffs will once again play a major role in his policy agenda.
+Washington (CNN) — When President-elect Donald Trump returns to the White House, tariffs are likely to once again play a major role in his policy agenda.

-Trump has repeatedly said he plans to impose an across-the-board tariff of either 10% or 20% on every import coming into the US, as well as a tariff upward of 60% on all Chinese imports, in a bid to encourage American manufacturing.
+And during his campaign, Trump repeatedly said he plans to impose an across-the-board tariff of either 10% or 20% on every import coming into the US, as well as a tariff upward of 60% on all Chinese imports, in a bid to encourage American manufacturing.

 But as with many economic policies, there are trade-offs, and Trump doesn’t talk about the negative effect tariffs could have on US businesses and consumers.
-He’s also often falsely described how tariffs work.
+He’s also often falsely described how tariffs work and sparred with Bloomberg News editor-in-chief John Micklethwait during an interview when the journalist argued that the former president was ignoring the fact that tariffs raise prices.

-Vice President Kamala Harris has referred to her opponent’s tariff policy as a “Trump Tax.”
-Several independent studies have found that the new tariffs, if implemented, would raise costs for the average middle-class family, with estimates ranging between $1,350 and $3,900 a year.
+On the campaign trail, Vice President Kamala Harris referred to her then-opponent’s tariff policy as a “Trump Tax.”
+Several independent studies have found that if Trump implements an across-the-board tariff and increases duties on Chinese-made goods, it would raise costs for the average middle-class family, with estimates ranging between $1,350 and $3,900 a year.

 Here are three charts to help explain the impact of tariffs: